-I read only one other book -- Epitaph for a Dead Actor (1960), her fourth novel -- but it too suffer from stilted dialogue (especially when the characters express their love for one another) and tired plot elements seen before in the hand of more accomplished writers.
-I plodded on through the tiresome opening which focused on Louise Ferrar and her relationships with a TV director (called a producer during this era) and her current paramour to make it to the murder of a loathsome womanizing actor who is playing the male lead in a vehicle produced and written for Louise to star in.
+I read only one other book -- Epitaph for a Dead Actor (1960), her fourth novel -- but it too suffers from stilted dialogue (especially when the characters express their love for one another) and plot elements better executed in the hands of more accomplished writers.
+I plodded on through the tiresome opening which focused on Louise Ferrar and her relationships with a TV director (called a producer during this era) and her current paramour.
+I managed to make it to the murder of a loathsome womanizing actor who is playing the male lead in a vehicle produced and written for Louise to star in.
 When he is killed the live broadcast is cancelled and his life is revealed in all its lurid detail.
 We learn he has been married multiple times and fathered a child out of wedlock, as they used to say.
 The more the police uncover the more we learn that Robert Strang has exploited women vilely.
 His big secret which serves as the motive for the crime is something pulled from the pages of Victorian sensation novels.
-I won't mention it but you can easily guess from that obvious hint.
+I won't mention it but you probably can easily guess from that hint.

 All of the characters (even young Anita Weston, who appears all too briefly yet has perhaps the best written scene in the entire book) seem to be living in an England that died decades before the action takes place.
 Even the teleplay the actors are rehearsing, called The Schoolmistress, has a hoary plot reminiscent of a script pulled out of a dusty trunk left in someone's attic filled with Edwardian and Victorian memorabilia.